kalyaniasthana/consensus_design_pipeline/README.md

 - Are temp_files being overwritten before they are read?
 Multiple threads necessary?
 Popen helps here.
 - CD-hit input files (write.fasta) have sequences distributed across multiple lines.
 Does this affect SeqIO?
 - Where is consensus being calculated inside the while loop (line 394)?
 It's copying the mafft file (last stored from alignment(option,out_file, write_file)to refined_alignment.
 That is the consensus sequence? the consensus fuction is not called here.
 Copy inside the if loop?
 Aren't we copying the same thing multiple times here.
+(Never mind.
+Didn't see the part below the break.